 Most of the cast of The Twonky was made up of people who were primarily radio or voice actors.
 Hans Conried was a very talented character actor, who had been part of Oboler stock company in the thirties and forties.
 Conried said one of the reasons he didn’t walk off the film was that he was indebted to Oboler for starting him off in his career.
 He appeared (or was heard) in over 200 films or TV-series, and is perhaps best known for providing the voice for Captain Hook in Peter Pan (1953) and Thorin Oakenshield in The Hobbit (1977).
 William H. Lynn, playing the coach, was a veteran stage and radio actor with a minimal TV and film career, and is thoroughly out to sea here.
 Gloria Blondell as the sassy Lady Debt Collector seems to be the only actor who knows what she’s doing, as it seems she is more interested in seducing west than getting the money back.
 Blondell was the sister of Oscar-nominated movie star Joan Blondell, and is best known for providing the voice of Daisy Duck in Disney’s films in the forties and fifties.

 Among the rest of the cast, best known is probably William Phipps, who played the lead (and very well so) in Five.
 In 1953 he appeared in no less than four sci-fi films.
 He has a tiny part as a student in The Twonky, had a slightly larger role as a military sergeant in Invaders from Mars (review) and another fairly prominent supporting role in The War of the Worlds (1953, review).
-He played one of the leads in Cat-Women of the Moon (1953).
+He played one of the leads in Cat-Women of the Moon (1953, review).
 In 1954 he had a supporting role in The Abominable Snowman.

 Cinematographer Joseph.
 F. Biroc was one of the best in the business, and had previously worked on Frank Capra’s 1946 Christmas classic It’s A Wonderful Life.
 He had a prolific career, but got something of a second coming in the seventies and later with Escape from the Planet of the Apes (1971), Superman (1973) and The Towering Inferno (1974), where he photographed the action sequences and was awarded an Oscar for the effort.
 Biroc also became known as the cinematographer to go to for comedies, as he shot blockbusters like Blazing Saddles (1974), Airplane!
 (1980), and Airplane II: The Sequel (1982).
-He photographed a number of episodes of Adventures of Superman (1952-1958), as well as the sci-fi films Red Planet Mars (1952, review), Donovan’s Brain (1953), (1953), Riders to the Stars (1954), The Unknown Terror (1957), and The Amazing Colossal Man (1957).
+He photographed a number of episodes of Adventures of Superman (1952-1958), as well as the sci-fi films Red Planet Mars (1952, review), Donovan’s Brain (1953, review), (1953), Riders to the Stars (1954, review), The Unknown Terror (1957), and The Amazing Colossal Man (1957).
 Most of the rest of the crew are fairly anonymous.